 5.Construct A Platform To Work From

 You can use a saw to make precise cuts near the trunk if the tree is leaning too much.
 This will allow you to safely remove the tree without fear of it falling over.
-It is best to make these cuts in a circular motion from the bottom up to prevent the tree from falling over.
-If you are cutting a leaning tree with an axe, ensure that you use a guard to protect yourself and the tree.
-When using an axe, be sure to take things slowly and be careful not to injure yourself or the tree.
+Making these cuts circularly from the bottom up is best to prevent the tree from falling over.
+If you are cutting a leaning tree with an axe, use a guard to protect yourself and the tree.
+When using an axe, take things slowly and be careful not to injure yourself or the tree.

 7.Brace The Trunk Against The Support Beam

 To safely cut a leaning tree, it is important to brace the trunk against the support beam.
-You can use a saw, nailing, strap, wedge, pole, ladder, or chain to do this.
+You can use a saw, nailing, strap, wedge, pole, ladder, or chain.
 Each of these methods has its advantages and disadvantages.
-Chains can be very effective if the tree is large and heavy.
+Chains can be very effective if the professional tree lopper is large and heavy.

 However, they can be burdensome if you move the tree further away from the support beam.
 On the other hand, chains are strong but slow and may not be as efficient as other methods of cutting trees.
 In addition to choosing the right method for the job, it’s also important to use it correctly to avoid injuring yourself or the tree.